fMalinka/sem1R/README.md

 cd /my/path/to/package
 R CMD build .
 ```
-The package in tar.gz format will be named as `sem1R_version.tar.gz'.
+The package in tar.gz format will be named as `sem1R_[version].tar.gz'.
+The concrete name depends on the package version.
 Then, install the sem1R package.

 ```
-R CMD INSTALL sem1R_version.tar.gz
+R CMD INSTALL sem1R_[version].tar.gz
 ```

-And finally, check whether the sem1R package was installed.
+And finally, check whether the sem1R package has been installed.
 Run R and load the package.
 ```
 library(sem1R)